 Material: Reclaimed tool steel, wrought iron dock chain, copper fuse bar, mineralized cow bone, hand tanned buckskin, deer rawhide, hornet paper, Nootka Cypress, bamboo

-This piece is currently not available as it is part of a larger collaborative work, please enquire.
+This piece is not currently available as it is part of a larger collaborative work, please enquire.